 High frequency nerve stimulation is an established treatment for chronic pain supported by numerous clinical studies demonstrating efficacy.
-In simplified outline, the mechanism of action involves intensive nerve stimulation to activate the body's central pain inhibition system resulting in systemic analgesia, or pain relief.
+In simplified outline, the mechanism of action involves intensive nerve stimulation to activate the body's central pain inhibition system resulting in widespread analgesia, or pain relief.
 The nerve stimulation activates brainstem pain centers leading to the release of endogenous opioids that act primarily through the delta opioid receptor to reduce pain signal transmission through the central nervous system.
-This therapeutic approach is available through deep brain stimulation and through implantable spinal cord stimulation, both of which require surgery and have attendant risks.
+This therapeutic approach is available through deep brain stimulation and through implantable spinal cord stimulation; however, both require surgery and have attendant risks.
 Non-invasive approaches to neuro-stimulation (transcutaneous electrical nerve stimulation, or TENS) have achieved limited efficacy in practice due to device limitations, ineffective dosing and low patient compliance.
-We believe that Quell and SENSUS clinical and market claims covering chronic pain and sleep, technical characteristics of high power and automation, and the digital health integration characteristics (Quell), place our products in a unique neurostimulation category.
-There are numerous manufacturers of transcutaneous electrical nerve stimulation devices.
-We believe that the largest such company is Empi, Inc. which is part of DJO Incorporated.
+We believe that Quell and SENSUS clinical and market claims covering chronic pain and sleep, technical characteristics of high power and automation, and the digital health integration characteristics (Quell), place our products in a unique neuro-stimulation category.
+There are numerous manufacturers of transcutaneous electrical nerve stimulation devices including widely marketed over-the-counter TENS such as Sanofi's IcyHotSmartRelief, Omron PM3030 and Homedics RapidRelief.

 We believe that DPNCheck is currently the only objective and standardized test for DPN widely available at the point-of-care.
 The American Diabetes Association, or ADA, and other organizations recommend at least annual evaluation of all people with diabetes for DPN.
 Due to cost and availability, this screen is typically performed with a simple (5.07/10g) monofilament.
 This subjective method identifies late stage neuropathy where intervention is generally limited to foot care.
-Experts in the field have indicated that there is a large unmet need for a practical, objective, and sensitive test for diabetic neuropathy that can be widely deployed in the regular care of all people with diabetes.
+Experts in the field have indicated that there is an unmet need for a practical, objective, and sensitive test for diabetic neuropathy that can be widely deployed in the regular care of all people with diabetes.
 Monofilaments (5.07/10g) are a commodity sold by a number of medical supply companies.